ibm-cloud-architecture/refarch-cloudnative-micro-customer/README.md

 ### Provision Cloudant Database in Bluemix

 *Note that two components use Cloudant in BlueCompute, the Customer microservice and the [Social Review microservice](https://github.com/ibm-cloud-architecture/refarch-cloudnative-micro-socialreview).
-If deploying both components to the same space, they can share the Cloudant database instance, as the Customer microservice saves documents to the `customer` database, and the Social Review microservice saves documents to the `socialreviewdb` and `socialreviewdb-staging` databases.
+If deploying both components to the same space, they can share the Cloudant database instance, as the Customer microservice saves documents to the `customers` database, and the Social Review microservice saves documents to the `socialreviewdb` and `socialreviewdb-staging` databases.*

 1. Login to your Bluemix console
 2. Open browser to create Cloudant Service using this link [https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db](https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db)